-Study ID Janssen 2011 Kuwano 2013 Yano 2013 McBride 2013 Mroczek 2012 Paller 2014 Pohl 2012 Taylor 2013a (This is a further analysis of data collected by three studies reviewed in the Independent Review) (This is a further analysis of data collected by Kuwano 2013) Characteristics of population and study setting One study in an agricultural setting in southern Sweden, another in a mixture of urban and rural settings in Sweden, and the third in a mixed setting in the Netherlands.
-Proximity to wind turbines not specified for the two Swedish studies; exposed participants in the Dutch study were within a 2.5 km radius from wind turbines.
-Mean age = 51.5 years Male = 46% provided about characteristics of respondents or the setting, but turbine, in various locations from Hokkaido to Setting was the Makara Valley in New Zealand, hilly terrain with long ridges 250 m to 450 m above sea level.
-Exposed participants were recruited from 56 dwellings situated within a 2 km radius from a single wind turbine, while the non- exposed / controls resided > 10 km from turbine installation. plans for wind farm in their neighbourhood.
-Mean age = 46 years ± 16 years Respondents were located within 0.4-55,000 m of the largest wind farms in each of eight counties in Ontario, Canada. [ as reported by the author, but assumed to mean 0.4 km to 55 km] Median age = 56 years, male = 52%, 79% married, median income \$60,000, 59% post-secondary education.
-Southern German population living within 8 km of wind farms, with line of sight view of turbines.
+Study ID Janssen 2011 Kuwano 2013 Yano 2013 McBride 2013 Mroczek 2012 Paller 2014 Pohl 2012 Taylor 2013a (This is a further analysis of data collected by three studies reviewed in the Independent Review) (This is a further analysis of data collected by Kuwano 2013) Characteristics of population and study setting No information provided about characteristics of respondents or the setting, but assumed to be the same as Yano 2013, which was based on the same sample.
+Approximately equal sex ratio, c.
+80% over 50 years (c.
+30% over 70 years) 450 m above sea level.
+Exposed participants were recruited from 56 dwellings Polish population living within various distances of wind turbines (< 700 m to > 1500 m) at a number of different locations.
+Included a group unaware of plans for wind farm in their neighbourhood.
+Mean age = 46 years ± 16 years (range 18 to 94) Male = 55% farms in each of eight counties in Ontario, Canada. [ as reported by Southern German population living within 8 km of wind farms, with line of sight view of turbines.
 Mean age = 51 years Male = 57% Population of two cities in English Midlands living within 500 m of eight micro turbines and within 1 km of four small turbines.
-Mean age = 54 years ± 16 years (range 20 to 95) Male = 55% Exposure considered exposures.
-Annual day/evening/night provided about wind farm details or exposures considered, but assumed to be the same as Yano 2013, which was based on 36 "target sites" with audible wind turbine noise.
-Distance was used Exposed participants resided within a 2 km radius from a single wind turbine.
-Wind farm details: 66 turbines (Siemens SWT-2.3- 82 VS), turbine height 125 m, rotor The number of turbines ranged from 18 to 110 turbines per farm and turbine installed capacity ranged from 1.5 megawatt (MW) to 2.3 MW. farms (with view of turbines within line of sight).
-Median wind farm characteristics: 8 WT; height 138 m; power 14 MW; time
+Mean age = 54 years ± 16 years (range 20 to 95) Male = 55% Exposure No information No information Exposure group Exposed Exposure to wind The number of Exposure to wind Exposure to wind considered exposures.
+Annual day/evening/night L den was calculated from the wind turbine noise provided about wind farm details or exposures considered, but assumed to be the same as Yano 2013, which was based on the same study 36 "target sites" with audible wind turbine noise.
+Distance was used participants resided within a 2 km radius from a single wind turbine.
+Wind farm details: 66 turbines (Siemens SWT-2.3- 82 VS), turbine height 125 m, rotor - from 18 to 110 turbines per farm and turbine installed capacity ranged from farms (with view of turbines within line of sight).
+Median wind farm characteristics: 8 WT; height 138 m; power 14 MW; time in operation Residences located within 500 m of 0.6 kW micro turbines, or within 1 km of 5 kW small